tinalina1003/Crowdfunding_ETL/README.md

     subcategory_query.png
     contacts_query.png

-### Please note that Option 2 was chosen to create the contacts dataframe: using Regex.
+### Please note that we used both Option 1 and 2 to create the contacts dataframe.

 All files were completed in Jupyter Notebook including dataframes, .csv files, database, and database tables.